 If you don’t want to add products manually, you can upload a .csv file for your product catalog.
 Follow the structure recommended by Shopify to prevent import-related errors.

-In this article, we’ll add products manually.
+In this guide, we'll add products manually.
 Just click the “add product” button, and you’re ready to create its description.

 Enter the name of the item in the title field and the description of the product in the next one.
 Put some thought into these as they’ll also be picked up by Google.